TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

 .. figure:: ../../Images/FlashMessagesAll.png
    :alt: All levels of flash messages

-   The "examples" BE module shows one of each type of flash message
+   The "examples" backend module shows one of each type of flash message

 The different severity levels are described below: